 MVHR - Most Frequently Asked Questions

-I get dozens of enquiries from self-builders and architects who want to know if MVHR is the right vent strategy for them and, more often than not, most people ask similar questions.
-Here's a list of the most frequently ask questions that I’ve come across.
+We get dozens of queries from self-builders and architects who want to know if MVHR is the right vent strategy for them.
+Here's a list of the most frequently ask questions that we’ve come across.

-By Llyr Davies, Residential Business Development Manger, October 2014
+By Llyr Davies, Residential Business Development Manager October 2014

-- How does MVHR work?
-In wet rooms, such as kitchens, bathrooms, W.C’s and utility rooms, extract points are installed to remove the warm, moist air.
-The air that has been extracted, before it is exhausted to outside, it is used to temper the incoming air into the building via a heat-exchange block within the unit.
+In wet rooms, such as kitchens, bathrooms, W.C’s and utility rooms and extract points are installed to remove the warm, moist air.
+Before it is exhausted to outside, the extracted air is used to temper the incoming air into the building via a heat-exchange block within the unit.
+The heat exchanger can transfer up to 92% of the heat recovered into the fresh incoming air.
 The fresh, filtered, pre-warmed air is then supplied into the habitable rooms such as the bedrooms and living room.
-The heat exchanger can transfer up to 92% of the heat recovered into the fresh incoming air.

-- How long is the payback period?
-The majority of Nuaire MVHR units have a payback period of 7-10 years.
-This can vary depending on factors such as environmental factors and air tightness of your home.
 Nuaire’s MVHR units run on an average of 15p per day.
+Most Nuaire MVHR units have a payback period of 7-10 years.
+This can vary depending on environmental factors and the airtightness of your home.